waku-org/docs.waku.org/docs/guides/js-waku/lightpush-filter.md

 ## Receive Messages Using Filter

-To receive messages that have a specific content topic, use the `filter.subscribe()` function to actively listen for incoming messages:
+Use the `filter.subscribe()` function to listen for incoming messages that have a specific content topic:

 ```js
 // Subscribe to a content topic and display new messages